redwoodjs/redwoodjs-com-archive/docs/graphql.md

 ### Validation using Scalars

+Let's say that you have a `Product` that has a name, description and the type of currency.

-Let's say that you have a `String` field that stores currency [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) codes like `USD`, `EUR`, `CAD`, etc.
+That means that you'll want a `String` field that stores -- and validates that only -- currency [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) codes like `USD`, `EUR`, `CAD`, etc.

-You can use [`Currency` scalar type](https://github.com/Urigo/graphql-scalars/blob/master/src/scalars/Currency.ts) that does the validation inside GraphQL for you.
+To ensure this validation rule, you can use [`Currency` scalar type](https://github.com/Urigo/graphql-scalars/blob/master/src/scalars/Currency.ts) that does the validation inside GraphQL for you.

+#### How To Add a Custom Scalar

+The steps to add a custom scalar to your GraphQL api are:

-1. Add the scalar definition in a sdl file `scalars.sdl.ts` (this is a convention to put all of them there but can be elsewhere in your SDL and types
+1. Add the scalar definition in a sdl file `scalars.sdl.ts` (this is a convention to put all of them there but can be elsewhere in your SDL and types):

 ```
 // api/src/graphql/scalars.sdl.ts